ericdaat/webradio-to-spotify/README.md

 - `client_secret`
 - `redirect_uri`

+Find you `user_id` (your spotify username) and add these 4 credentials in a file called `.spotify-token.json`.
+You have a template here: [.spotify-token.json.dist](./.spotify-token.json.dist).
 The app will need those to update tracks to your playlist.

-Copy the file `.spotify-token.json.dist` into `.spotify-token.json`
-and fill in these credentials.
-You will also need to add:

-- Your spotify *user_id* (your username)
-- The *playlist_id* to which you'll upload the tracks to (e.g mine is `3BCcE8T945z1MnfPWkFsfX`)

 Once you're good, install the requirements in a virtual environment: